-Lisa has been managing a successful dog walking business since 2007.
-Her work has allowed her to spend nearly every moment with her best friends; Jarrod, her wonderful husband and her beautiful dog, Atticus who has epilepsy and high health needs.
+Lisa has been managing a successful dog walking business since 2007, allowing her to spend nearly every moment with her business partner, Jarrod and her beautiful dog, Atticus who had epilepsy and high health needs.
 Atticus is now in heaven, after turning 12 in May 2020.

 In her spare time Lisa has competed in marathon and half marathon events, fundraising for Breast Cancer Network Australia, Mitochondria Awareness and The Peter MacCallum Cancer Foundation.